Create an account

 The island of Lesvos offers a number of charming works of architecture and is the home of some unforgettable landmarks, preserved mountain settlements, harbour villages and Byzantine castles.

-Some of the most-visited places include the castles of Molyvos, Sigri and Mytilene, Acropolis of Ancient Pyrra, Catacomb of Mary, the monasteries of Taxiarchis and Agios Raphael, the bridge at Kremati and the Sanctuary of Mesa said to be built for the Greek Gods, which was first excavated in 1855.
+Some of the most-visited places include the castles of Molyvos, Sigri and Mytilene, Acropolis of Ancient Pyrra, Catacomb of St. Mary Magdalene, the monasteries of Taxiarchis and Agios Raphael.
+The Kremasti Bridge and the Sanctuary of Mesa, believed to be built for the Greek Gods and first excavated in 1855, are also worth a visit.

-Just walking around some of the ancient villages and visiting the capital Mytilini you’ll see beautiful buildings, 18th and 19th-century mansions with Greek architecture and baroque and neoclassical influences from across Europe.
+Just walking around some of the ancient villages and visiting the capital Mytiline you’ll see beautiful buildings, 18th and 19th-century mansions with Greek architecture and baroque and neoclassical influences from across Europe.
 There are also a lot of Ottoman influences including the mosques and Turkish baths.
-Although these are just some of the amazing destinations the Real Lesvos team love, you can read more about the exciting landmarks to visit in Lesvos on our website.
+Although these are just some of the amazing destinations the Real Lesvos team love, you can read more about the exciting landmarks and history of Lesvos on our website.

 The Hot Springs of Lesvos